Personal Development, Relationships, Self Care, Self Esteem, Self Help

 Assert Yourself

 When you start setting boundaries and speaking up for yourself, there will be consequences.
-So, you’ll have to be prepared for whatever comes next.
+Be prepared for whatever comes next.

-However, in a healthy relationship, the other person will want to know your boundaries.
-You’ll even notice that some people in your life will begin working on healing their own insecurities in order to build a healthier relationship with you!
+In a healthy relationship, the other person will want to know your boundaries and respect them.
+You might even find that some people in your life will start working on healing their own insecurities so they can build a healthier relationship with you.

 5. Challenge Your Thinking

-When you have low self-esteem, you may find that you make assumptions about what others are thinking, or you downplay positive thoughts about yourself.
+When you have low self-esteem, it can be hard to recognize your own worth and value.
+You may find yourself making assumptions about what others are thinking, or you might downplay any positive thoughts you have about yourself.

 You are Not Your Circumstances